Ten CLAS Dissertation Writing Fellowships ($14,000 each) will be awarded.

-Rationale: The purpose of the program is to provide fifteen students each year with the precious gift of time to complete a PhD dissertation, thus having the beneficial effects of improving degree completion rates and reducing time to degree.
+Rationale: The purpose of the program is to provide ten students each year with the precious gift of time to complete a PhD dissertation, thus having the beneficial effects of improving degree completion rates and reducing time to degree.
 This investment is fully consistent with collegiate strategic goals.

 Restriction: One fellow per PhD program each year.